serde-rs/serde-rs.github.io/src/codegen.md

 # Setting up codegen

-Serde provides a Rust compiler plugin to generate implementations of the `Serialize` and `Deserialize` traits for structs defined in your crate, allowing them to be used conveniently with all of Serde's data formats.
+Serde provides code generation to generate implementations of the `Serialize` and `Deserialize` traits for structs defined in your crate, allowing them to be used conveniently with all of Serde's data formats.

 Codegen is based on Rust's `#[derive]` mechanism, just like what you would use to automatically derive implementations of the built-in `Clone`, `Copy`, or